 We have entered into a consulting agreement with Dr. Pace, pursuant to which Dr. Pace provides consulting services to us in the manufacturing area as Technical Advisor to the Chief Executive Officer and the board of directors.
-Pursuant to the consulting agreement, Dr. Pace is currently compensated at the rate of \$5,000 per month and has received options to purchase our common stock.
-See "Related Person Transactions-Consulting Agreement with Gary Pace" below for more information.
-As a result of Dr. Pace's compensation arrangements under the consulting agreement, the board determined that he does not qualify as an "independent director" under applicable NASDAQ rules.
-In determining Mr. Kronenfeld's independence, the board of directors considered certain relationships between the Company and Maimonides Medical Center.
+Pursuant to the consulting agreement, Dr. Pace was compensated at an hourly rate with a maximum of \$5,000 per month.
+As a result of Dr. Pace's compensation arrangements under the consulting agreement, the board of directors determined that he does not qualify as an "independent director" under applicable NASDAQ rules.
+In determining Mr. Kronenfeld's independence, the board of directors considered certain relationships between the Company and Maimonides Medical Center, where Dr. Kronenfeld is Vice Chairman of Anesthesiology.